-6.1 A team constitutes three or four Athletes who are financial members of a state.
-One team member may be from another State or Nation only if the State has insufficient Athlete numbers available.

-6.2 The Teams classes are restricted to one team from each State, nominated by the State Branches.
-Equestrian Australia National Jumping Rules

-6.3 The teams competition will be conducted over two rounds.
-The teams competition will be conducted in conjunction with the first qualifying Competition and the first round of the second qualifying Competition for the final rounds of the Australian Championships.

-6.4 Additional prizemoney may be awarded for the teams Competition in addition to the prizemoney offered for the second qualifying Competition.

-6.5 The teams classes are restricted to one team from each State, nominated by the State Branches.
+- 4.1 A team constitutes three or four Athletes.
+One team member may be from another State or Nation only if the State has insufficient Athlete numbers available. - 4.2 The teams Competitions are restricted to one team from each State, nominated by the State Branches. - 4.3 The teams Competition will be conducted in conjunction with the first qualifying Competition and the first round of the second qualifying Competition. - 4.4 Additional prizemoney may be awarded for the teams Competition in addition to the prizemoney offered for the second qualifying Competition. - 4.5 The teams' classes are restricted to one team from each State, nominated by the State Branches.
 If there is a visiting National Federation team, an Australian Team will be selected.
-The National teams will compete against each other.

-6.5.1 Each state will nominate a team manager/Chef de Equipe

-6.5.2 Teams must be nominated a day prior to the teams Competition,
+The national teams will compete against each other. - 4.5.1 Each state will nominate a team manager/Chef de Equipe 1 - 4.5.2 Teams must be nominated a day prior to the teams' Competition,

-6.5.3 Athletes in the teams Competition will take their place in the normal draw for Competition for both rounds.
+4.5.3 Athletes in the team's Competition will take their place in the normal draw for qualifying Competitions one and two.